The company formation process in Virginia relatively fast, affordable, and straightforward.

 Another best practice is to file your business taxes using your EIN instead of your social security number.
 It helps ensure that you don’t violate the rules that LLC members must follow.

-Step 5: Prepare an LLC operating agreement
+Step 5: Prepare an LLC operating agreement document

 It’s important not to confuse the Articles of Organization and Operating Agreement.
 Filing the Articles of Organization with the State Corporation Commission (SCC) officially creates your LLC.
 The Operating Agreement doesn’t have to be filed with the SCC but is still recommended to prepare one.